bugsnag/bugsnag-notifier-api/deploy-tracking.md

 Bugsnag Deploy Tracking API
 ===========================

-The Bugsnag Deploy Tracking API allows you to track deploys of your apps By sending the source revision or application version to bugsnag.com when you deploy a new version of your app, you'll be able to see which deploy each error was introduced in.
+The Bugsnag Deploy Tracking API allows you to track deploys of your apps.
+By sending the source revision or application version to bugsnag.com when you deploy a new version of your app, you'll be able to see which deploy each error was introduced in.

 Our [official notifiers](https://bugsnag.com/docs/notifiers) will often contain language or frameworks hooks to help you automate the deploy notification process.

-If you are using a custom notifier, or your notifier does provide appropriate deploy tracking hooks, you can notify Bugsnag of deploys of your application using the deploy tracking API described in this document.
+If you are using a custom notifier, or your notifier does provide appropriate deploy tracking hooks, you can notify Bugsnag of deploys of your application using the deploy tracking API described here.

 [Bugsnag](http://bugsnag.com) captures errors in real-time from your web, mobile and desktop applications, helping you to understand and resolve them